Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

+$\vartriangleright$ {\emph{gl2vec}}, {constructing vectors for feature representations using static or temporal graphlet SRPs, can outperform or achieve comparable performance with state-of-the-art methods in network type classification.}

+$\vartriangleright$ For static directed networks, the impact of null models on the computation complexity of SRP is significant.
+Compared to the other two null models, {\bf\emph{BDS}} and {\bf\emph{MAN}}, {\bf\emph{NE}} has the least control on the network structure, i.e., it provides the most randomness in the structure of a random graph.
+Hence, {\bf\emph{NE}} is much easier to implement.
+Furthermore, we observe that {\bf\emph{NE}} achieves a slightly better performance in network classification in most cases.

-Highlights of our experimental findings include: \begin{enumerate} \item {\emph{gl2vec}}, constructing vectors for feature representations using static or temporal graphlet SRPs, can significantly outperform state-of-the-art methods in network type classification. \item Adding graphlet features from {\emph{gl2vec}} to state-of-the-art-methods significantly improves their performance.
-This suggests that graphlet patterns from SRPs provide substantial information about network type that do not exist in state-of-the-art-methods. \item Both static and temporal {graphlets} play important roles in temporal network classification. \end{enumerate}
+$\vartriangleright$ Adding graphlet features from {\emph{gl2vec}} to state-of-the-art-methods significantly improves their performance.
+This suggests that graphlet patterns from SRPs provide substantial additional information about network type that do not exist in state-of-the-art-methods.